-Hanley, wearing turquoise tribal jewellery and beaded moccasins, is a guide with Detours Native America.
+Hanley, wearing turquoise tribal jewellery and beaded moccasins, is a guide and the president of Detours Native America.
 The tour company is reclaiming ownership of the Native American narrative by bringing visitors closer to Indigenous culture and history.
 (In Arizona, Hanley says, the official terminology to describe an Indigenous person is American Indian, but Native American is widely used.)
 “Before, white people sold their version of our story, or tourists got it from museums run and curated by white people.
 We are sharing our story,” he says.

 The story he’s sharing as he’s crouched in the Canyon de Chelly — Tseyi in Navajo — illustrates how the canyon was formed millions of years ago.
 He scrapes together a mound of sand and douses it with water, creating a channel through the centre.
 “The Anasazi people used caves and overhangs in this rockscape to build their dwellings,” he explains and walks over to the cordoned-off ruins made famous in photographs and on postcards.
 The architects’ disappearance is still shrouded in mystery, as is the meaning of many of the petroglyphs and pictographs drawn throughout the canyon by the Anasazi as well as the Hopi and Navajo.
 What’s no secret but has been kept under the radar by settler historians is that the Navajo also have a history here, at one point hiding from and sometimes being killed by the U.S. military during the Long Walk, a forced migration in 1863 from traditional lands to Oklahoma.
 “The Navajo were eventually allowed to return,” says Hanley of an 1868 ruling, “but life has never returned to what it was before European contact.”